janakhpon/off-rows/README.md

 when creating new rows, editing existing rows, deleting existing rows - always mark them properly with related status which will be used for syncing with the data from the cloud db.

 What is the best way to sync to cloud db?
 I want to make it dynamic, user can can connect to either to supabase or psql instance directly by providing a proper env or credentials but they should totally be optional since we are offline first (fully operational without the need for cloud or signing up) - but when user wants to sync, they need to be signed up and sync to a default cloud db (supabase) provided to them by default without needing them to provide credentials to connect to an additional db (their supabase or psql instance).
+Should we do implementation ready in both supabase and psql + s3  and let the user choose by selecting to sync to one of them?

+Encryption-Decryption
+  - we should provide a data encryption before storing the data to IDB and when read from it, decrypt it?

+Viz page
+  - can try to visualize the data by selecting a table (for example, select a table, what column to use as x axis, what to use as y axis of line chart, area chart? ...etc)